yesodweb/yesodweb.com-content/blog/2013/10/core-flaw-pipes-conduit.md

 follow the category laws.
 I'll describe all of these issues in this post, and save the new design for a later blog post.

+Note that, while this blog post was actually written first, it can be considered a [continuation of my previous blog post](http://www.yesodweb.com/blog/2013/10/pipes-resource-problems), which gives some very concrete examples of the resource issues I raise below.

 ## The flaw: automatic termination

 If you look at the core concepts of pipes (e.g., the [Pipe datatype in pipes